SkyNestOrg/DatabaseProject/README.md

 ## Project Structure

--**frontend**: Consists of interface for below mentioned roles in a common entry section:

 - **guest**: Frontend interface for hotel guests to search and book rooms,request services, view bills and many more functions .
 - **frontdeskoffice-end**: Portal for front desk staff to manage check-ins, check-outs, guest bookings and handle payments.
 - **serviceoffice-end**: Interface for managing guest service requests, updates, and service billing.
 - **admin-end**: Admin dashboard for managing users, roles, and system configurations for app-wide tax and discounts.
 - **management-end**: Management dashboard for generating reports, monitoring performance, and viewing analytics.

--**backend**:
- Node.js/Express-based server handling APIs, jwt authentication, and database interactions.
+- **backend**: Node.js/Express-based server handling APIs, jwt authentication, and database interactions.

--**database_files**: SQL files for creating schemas, inserting initial data, and defining functions, triggers, views, procedures, and indexes.
+- **database_files**: SQL files for creating schemas, inserting initial data, and defining functions, triggers, views, procedures, and indexes.

 ### Built With